scholarslab/NeatlineTime/README.md

 ## Installation

-1. Upload the Timeline plugin directory to your server.
-See See: [Installing a Plugin][4].
+1. Upload the Timeline plugin directory to your Omeka installation's 'plugins' directory.
+See [Installing a Plugin][4].

 2. Activate the plugin from the admin → Settings → Plugins page.